Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - `marketplace search` Displays all the currently installed modules.
 You can also search repos with `marketplace search repos`
 - `marketplace info <modulename>` will give specific info regarding that particular module

-- Loading a module
+Loading a module
-- `modules load recon/hosts-ports/shodan_ip ` - you can find the exact path of a module by typing `marketplace info <modulename>`
+- `modules load recon/hosts-ports/shodan_ip ` - you can find the exact path for this command of a module by typing `marketplace info <modulename>`.
+Once the module is loaded it will show in the terminal and if you simply type `info` then, it will provide more information

+Running a module to gather info regarding a specific website- or in other words setting 'SOURCE" of data for recon-ng `options set SOURCE example.com` then type `info` to confirm.
+To get out of this module type `back`

+- Likewise you can load another module called Hackertarget: `modules load recon/domains-hosts/hackertarget` and then set source (every module is independent) and set the source `options set SOURCE <website name>`
+- Then `run`